-For past, present, and reasonably foreseeable future actions, past activities that have contributed to the current condition of resources are described and analyzed in Chapter 6 of the PDARP/PEIS and are not repeated in this analysis.
 The Open Ocean TIG identified relevant present and reasonably foreseeable future actions not analyzed in the previous documents and considered their potential impacts in the analysis (Table A-3).
 Applicable to the FWCI and ST Restoration Types, these include restoration related to the DWH oil spill such as restoration designed to benefit FWCI, sea turtles, and other natural resources (e.g., marine mammals, birds) and other ongoing activities such as military operations, marine transportation, energy activities, dredged material disposal, marine mineral mining, fisheries and aquaculture, tourism and recreation, and coastal development and land use.
 Where these actions are planned and/or ongoing, they may apply as present and reasonably foreseeable future actions.

 Appendix A.5 analyzes the environmental consequences for each of the alternatives in this RP4/EA.
 The alternatives evaluated in this RP4/EA are designed to improve fish and sea turtle resources.
 Adverse effects would not be anticipated to extend beyond the implementation period for most projects.
 Some resource areas would be affected over the long term, some beneficially and some adversely.
 None of the projects included in this RP4/EA would result in any long-term adverse effects that rise above a minor adverse impact.
 For example, most of the projects would result in short-term, minor-to-moderate adverse impacts to geology and substrates, air quality, and hydrology and water quality during implementation activities, and short- and long-term, minor-to-moderate adverse impacts on habitat and wildlife.
-Biological resources would primarily experience short-term, minor adverse impacts from human disturbance associated with project implementation.
+Biological resources would primarily experience short-term, minor-to-moderate adverse impacts from human disturbance associated with project implementation.
 Socioeconomic resources would also experience short- or long-term, minor adverse impacts.
 Additionally, for many of the resources, projects are anticipated to result in no long-term adverse effects but do have long-term benefits.

-As such, the Open Ocean TIG concluded that although some of the projects may have an incremental contribution to adverse cumulative impacts, the contribution would not be substantial over the long term.
-Many of the alternatives have the potential to provide long-term beneficial cumulative impacts to physical, biological, and socioeconomic resources.
-Thus, the TIG concludes that the FWCI and ST Restoration Type alternatives in this RP4/EA would not contribute substantially to adverse cumulative impacts when added to other past, present, or reasonably foreseeable future actions.
+As such, the Open Ocean TIG concluded that although some of the projects may have an incremental contribution to reasonably foreseeable environmental effects, the contribution would not be substantial over the long term.
+Many of the alternatives have the potential to provide long-term beneficial impacts to physical, biological, and socioeconomic resources.
+Thus, the TIG concludes that the FWCI and ST Restoration Type alternatives in this RP4/EA would not contribute substantially to reasonably foreseeable adverse environmental effects when added to other past, present, or reasonably foreseeable future actions.

-Table A-3Summary of the Past, Present, and Reasonably Foreseeable Future Actions Considered in the Cumulative Impacts Analysis
+Table A-2 Summary of the Past, Present, and Reasonably Foreseeable Future Actions Considered in this Analysis